 SARAH LEAVITT, MFA, has developed and taught undergraduate and graduate comics classes for the UBC Creative Writing program since 2012.
 Sarah's interests include memoir comics, comics about health issues, formal experimentation in comics, and the benefits of studying and creating comics for all students, from dedicated cartoonists to those who use comics as a tool for brainstorming and problem solving.
 She is the author of the graphic memoir Tangles: A Story About Alzheimer's, My Mother, and Me, which has been published in Canada, the US, the UK, Germany, France and Korea, and was a finalist for the Writers' Trust Non-Fiction Prize in 2010.
 Her memoir is part of the curricula in health and literature courses from Canada to the UK to India, and is considered an essential text in the growing genres of graphic medicine and comics and health.
 Tangles has been included in a number of exhibitions, notably at the Billy Ireland Cartoon Library and Museum and the National Library of Medicine, and is being developed as a feature-length animation.

-Sarah is working on her next project, a series of watercolour comics about grief and loss.
-More of her work can be found at sarahleavitt.com and on Instagram at @sarah_leav.
+More of her work, including her latest graphic memoir Something, Not Nothing: A Story of Grief and Love, can be found at sarahleavitt.com and on Instagram at @sarah_leav.

-BAILEY (Bee) LO, BSc, is a learning experience designer and member of the Hackspace for Innovation and Visualization in Education (HIVE).
+BAILEY (Bee) LO, MET, is a learning experience designer and member of the Hackspace for Innovation and Visualization in Education (HIVE).
 Her career started out in pursuit of becoming a healthcare provider, training as a paramedic and later studying midwifery at UBC.
-She formally transitioned to education in 2021 and began applying her experience as a health professions student to the design of learning experiences for students in medical, midwifery, and BMVC.
+She formally transitioned to education in 2021 and began applying her experience as a health professions student to the design of learning experiences for students in medicine, midwifery, and BMVC.

-Bee began the UBC Master of Educational Technology (MET) program in 2022, and is expected to graduate in 2024.
-The MET program reinforced her passion for designing engaging, equitable, and inclusive biomedical learning experiences for students of all backgrounds.
+Bee graduated from the UBC Master of Educational Technology program in 2025 where she focused on reimagining biomedical curriculum through a hands-on maker education lens as a means of designing engaging, equitable, and inclusive learning experiences for biomedical students of all backgrounds.
 Her teaching and learning philosophy is based on a failure-positive and prototyping mindset, and she believes that learning should be hands-on and mistakes should be expected and celebrated.
+SHYEN-YI LOW, MDM, is a UX/UI designer with experience in start-ups, the gaming industry, and independent VR studios.
+Shyen is a graduate of the Master of Digital Media program and is passionate about creating solutions that inspire positive change in people's lives across various platforms.